FAQs About Grants

 Q: Principal investigators are expected to present a poster or an oral session of their study findings at the AACN National Teaching Institute & Critical Care Exposition that occurs two years following the funding decision.
 What if I encounter delays?

 A: If your study is completed by September 1, you can be accommodated in the NTI program schedule for the following May.
 If you are later than that we will work with you on an individual basis.
+Do not submit through the regular abstract review process for an NTI presentation.
+Contact AACN staff directly.

 return to top